What Do You Mean by Phobia of Holes?

 A medical interview can help in the initial diagnosis of trypophobia (phobia of holes).
 The patient is asked a few questions related to his/her emotional and physical response that develops while watching a cluster of holes.
 Doctors may also enquire about any health history related to anxiety disorders.
 There is no proper diagnosis for trypophobia as it is not being mentioned under the mental disorders list.

 There is no specific treatment for trypophobia; however, the treatments used in other types of phobia can also be used for this type of phobia.
-Following are some of the treatments that may help reduce the symptoms of trypophobia:
+For example, exposure therapy may help manage repulsions to holey patterns in some cases.

 Exposure Therapy